thoth-tech/handbook/docs/products/dreambig/dreambig.md

 ## What are the goals for DreamBig?

-DreamBig is at its early inception and need a passionate team to shape its future.
+DreamBig is at its early inception and needs a passionate team to shape its future.
+We would like to build a prototype that can help to achieve the
-We would like to build a prototype and can help to achieve the following:
+following:

 - Multi-dimensional visualisation of each student's growing professional identity
 - Used within curriculum to encourage engagement.
 - Scaffolds reflections on industry-readiness
 - Increases awareness of important milestones and dates for graduate recruitment and internships
 - Customised paths for careers starters, career changers and career advancers.

-For the technical architecture, it would be suggested to lean on the established pattern set out by OnTrack project.
+For the technical architecture, it is suggested to lean on the established pattern set out by the OnTrack project.
 However, this is subjected to change and the team is empowered to explore alternatives as they see fit.